eklausme/saaze/README.md

 # Examples

-There are already a number of example themes for _Simplified Saaze_.
+There are a number of example themes for _Simplified Saaze_.

 Nr | Theme demo                     | GitHub                                                         | post in this blog
 ---|--------------------------------|----------------------------------------------------------------|-------------------